 If you focus on quality in every aspect of your website then you will be well placed to rank well and attract the organic traffic that you need.

-Contrary to popular belief, backlinks are as powerful as they have ever been in boosting your Google rankings.
+Contrary to popular belief, backlinks are as powerful as they have ever been.
+SEO³ boost your Google SEO rankings.
 The only difference between today and a few years ago is that you used to use backlink anchor text to drive specific keywords and now that keyword determination is done with your on page content while your backlink profile passes relevance from one site to another as well as quality, trustworthiness and site authority.

-Assuming that your website is fast, clean coded, mobile friendly, has unique, good quality content, and doesn’t have any weak elements preventing it from ranking. (check your potential to rank at Cheap Responsive Web Design).
+Assuming that your website is fast, clean coded, mobile friendly, has unique, good quality content, and doesn’t have any weak elements preventing it from ranking. (check your potential to rank at Cheap Responsive Web Design Specialists).

 There are 8 core ingredients needed for a backlink to be as powerful as it can be.
 Each one of these elements that is missing will downgrade your link, reducing it’s impact on your rankings.